 |Guided tours:||self guided|

 Natur- und Geopark Vulkaneifel GmbH, Mainzer Str.
 25, 54550 Daun, Tel.: +49-6592-933-203, Fax: +49-6592-933-6-203.

 Tourist-information Gerolsteiner Land, Am Bahnhof, 54568 Gerolstein, Tel: +49-6591-949910.
 E-mail:

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The millstone quarrying created three adjacent tunnels, all of them leading downwards.
 The tunnels are sometimes rather low and require stooping.
-For the rear part some kind of light is necessary.
-We recommend good shoes, torches, warm clothes and if possible a helmet.
+For the visit some kind of light is necessary.
+We recommend good shoes, torches, warm clothes and if possible a helmet and gloves.

 The ice caves were used as a beer cellar by the brewery owner Kersten at Mürlenbach Castle.
 This is also where the wall remains in the caves come from.